intel-analytics/BigDL-2.x/docs/docs/models/recommendation/README.md

       hiddenLayers = Array(40, 20, 10))
 ```

-After traing the model, users can predict user item pairs, and recommend items(users) for users(items) given a RDD of UserItemFeature, which includes user item-pair candidates and corresponding features.
+After training the model, users can predict user item pairs, and recommend items(users) for users(items) given a RDD of UserItemFeature, which includes user item-pair candidates and corresponding features.

 ```scala
 val userItemPairPrediction = ncf.predictUserItemPair(validationpairFeatureRdds)